wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

   b.
 Using the Windows GUI:

     - Execute the GUI with elevated privileges.

     - During installation, Puppet asks you for the hostname of your Puppet master server.
-This must be a *nix node configured to act as a Puppet master.

     - For standalone Puppet nodes that won’t connect to a master, use the default hostname (*puppet*).
 You might also want to install on the command line and set the agent startup mode to *Disabled*.

-    - Once the installer finishes, Puppet will be installed, running, and partially configured.
+    - Once the installer finishes, Puppet will be installed and running.

 Configuration
 ^^^^^^^^^^^^^